Preservation

 Environment

 A closet or an unused room are often good choices.
-Generally basements provide darker spaces and more stable and cooler temperatures, but humidity levels can be high unless regulated by A/C or a dehumidifier.
+Generally basements provide darker spaces and more stable and cooler temperatures, but humidity levels can be high unless regulated by air conditioning or a dehumidifier.
 Choose another floor If you experience occasional flooding in the basement.

-Once you’ve chosen the best spot, ensure that materials are not stored on the floor where they could be exposed to water damage, insects, or rodents.
-Damp conditions may accelerate conditions such as vinegar syndrome in acetate tapes or encourage mold growth on the materials.
+Once you have chosen the best spot, ensure that materials are not stored on the floor where they could be exposed to water damage, insects, or rodents.
+A damp environment may accelerate conditions such as vinegar syndrome in acetate tapes or encourage mold growth on the materials.

 Placement